redpencilio/app-borgmatic/README.md

 ## Include borgmatic metrics in a configured `node-exporter`

-If the crontab for `borgmatic-exporter` was copied to `./config/borgmatic-exporter/crontab.txt`, metrics should be written to a text file, ready to be included in `node-exporter` through its `textfile` collector.
+Metrics are written to a text file, ready to be included in `node-exporter` through its `textfile` collector.

 You will need to edit the `node-exporter`'s `docker-compose.yml` to add a volume and a matching command argument: